 3. There are so many different healthy muffins a toddler would love for breakfast

-I haven't met a toddler who doesn't like muffins, especially if you call them cupcakes.
+I haven't met a toddler who doesn't like muffins.
+They especially love muffins if you call them cupcakes.

 Muffins are also great because you can stuff so many healthy ingredients into them.

-You have the option of four different mix-ins, depending on what your toddler likes.
+You have the option of four different mix-ins.
+Chose depending on what your toddler likes.